DevSrijit/personal-website-2.0/README.md

 6. Edit `data/portfolio.json` to add your own content.
 7. Put your own calendly URL in `components/Footer/index.js` to enable the Calendly button.
 8. Edit `public/sitemap.xml` to add your own domain.
+9. Create an environment variable called `NEXT_PUBLIC_GA_ID` in `.env.local` and set it to your Google Analytics Measurement ID to enable Google Analytics.

 ## Usage